Been Hit By A Car? We’re Here To Help

 How Much Can I Claim For A Bike Accident?

-It’s impossible to provide a full accurate list of how much you could claim in compensation as each accident, injuries, and circumstances are unique.
+It’s impossible to provide a fully accurate list of how much you could claim in compensation as each accident, injury, and circumstance is unique.

 As a general rule, the more serious the injuries and the greater the loss of things like salary, equipment, and bike repairs or replacement, the higher the compensation amount.